manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 02: Upload, download, and query data in a non-relational data store.md

     ![](media/lab4/task3/1.png)

 2. On the Home page, select Storage accounts, and then select the storage account present in the page that starts with the name **storage**.
+Copy the storage account name into a notepad for later tasks.

 3. On the Storage Account page, under Settings, select Shared access signature.